 Mugging the Monster: Happened when the siblings were hired as guards to a caravan.
 The leader of a Dhorn patrol accused the caravan of smuggling weapons and apparently attacked it.
 As Bran and Norah put it, it's "too bad he only had like twelve men with him."

-My Greatest Failure: If he’s killed by Vico, after being resurrected he’ll be very ashamed of his defeat and failure to protect the Princess.
+My Greatest Failure: A possibility, if he’s killed by Vico in their duel.
+After being resurrected Bran will be very ashamed of his defeat and failure to protect the Princess.
 He may continue to help her, but he’ll think himself unworthy of her so any chance of romance between them will be ruined.

 Nice Guy: Doesn't mind rescuing people in danger and will approve if the Princess does so as well.